 - In 1977, Mooney was staffed on The Richard Pryor Show, but the TV series only lasted four episode.
 The two continued to work together for Richard Pryor: Live in Concert, Richard Pryor: Live on the Sunset Strip, Richard Pryor: Here and Now, the film JoJo Dancer, Your Life Is Calling.
 Mooney was nominated for a Daytime Emmy Award for Outstanding Writing in a Children’s Series for his work on 1984’ Pryor’s Place.
 As a writer, he’s also worked on the shows In Living Color and Roseanne.

-- While much of Mooney’s work was done behind the camera, he has appeared numerous shows and movies, and was perhaps best known for his work on Chappelle’s Show.
+- While much of Mooney’s work is done behind the camera, he has appeared numerous shows and movies, and is perhaps best known for his work on Chappelle’s Show.
 Even though he only appeared in three episodes of Dave Chappelle’s insanely popular sketch comedy series, his character of Negrodamus won’t soon be forgotten.

 - In 1993, Mooney was nominated for Grammy for his comedy album, Race.
 The comedian who’s known for his comments on racial lines in American has also released numerous DVD specials of his stand-up, including Paul Mooney: Piece of My Mind, Paul Mooney: Know Your History ‐ Jesus Was Black… So Was Cleopatra, and Paul Mooney’s Analyzing White America.